Transverse fluctuations control the assembly of semiflexible filaments

+Our scaling results rest on two main assumptions: that the system is characterized by a single typical contour length $L$ and reaction rate constant $K(L)$, and that steric effects can be neglected.
 To test the robustness of our predictions when these assumptions are relaxed, we run Brownian dynamics simulations of semiflexible polymers undergoing irreversible end-to-end annealing.
 The polymers are purely repulsive Lennard-Jones beads of diameter $\sigma=1$ connected by finite-extensible nonlinear elastic (FENE) springs~\cite{kremer1990dynamics}.
 The Lennard-Jones interaction energy is $\epsilon=1$.
+The system size is $N=8000$ monomers, but we also simulated smaller systems ($N=1000,4096$) to check that there are no significant finite-size effects (Supplementary Material).
 To simulate semiflexible filaments, we impose an angular potential \cite{svaneborg2020characteristic} $U_\text{ang}(\theta) = \varepsilon_b [1-\cos(\theta)]$ to bonded triplets, where $\theta$ is the triplet angle and $ \varepsilon_b$ the bending stiffness.
-For stiff enough filaments $L_p= \varepsilon_b/k_BT$, which we use throughout.
+For stiff enough filaments $L_p= \varepsilon_b/k_BT$, which we validate by analyzing the bond orientation correlation function (Supplementary Material) and use throughout.
 We consider $L_p$ values ranging between $10$ and $5 \times 10^3$ (filaments with $L_p<10$ tend to form spurious loops~\cite{panoukidou2022runaway}).
+To test the validity of our predictions as the concentration $c$ is increased from the dilute to the concentrated regime, we consider $c=10^{-3}, 10^{-2}$ and $10^{-1}$.
+We note that these values encompass typical ones found for vimentin intermediate filaments in living cells, which are between $0.1$ and a $1$ mg/ml, corresponding to $c$ roughly between $10^{-2}$ and $10^{-1}$~\cite{sivaramakrishnan2008micromechanical,bekker2017optimized}.
 We carry out the simulations using LAMMPS \cite{plimpton1995fast}, and thermalize the system to an average temperature $k_BT=1.0$ through a Langevin thermostat \cite{schneider1978molecular}.
 A high monomer friction is imposed in order to simulate Brownian dynamics.
 To simulate filament annealing, each time two reactive sites come into contact a FENE bond is created between them provided that the angle $\theta$ between prospective bonded triplets is larger than $\theta_\text{min}=160^\circ$ to prevent excessive accumulation of bending energies upon binding.
 Each monomer can form at most two bonds, so that when polymers are formed, only their ends act as reactive sites.
-See also the Supplementary Information.
+See also the Supplementary Material.